-Spouse's Pension
+Spouse's / Civil Partner's Pension

-If you were married to your spouse at the time you left the Scheme and you had completed at least 2 years' Qualifying Service, a Spouse's Pension would be payable, calculated as follows:
+If you were married to your spouse or you had a registered civil partner at the time you left the Scheme and you had completed at least 2 years' Qualifying Service, a Spouse's / Civil Partner's Pension would be payable, calculated as follows:

-an amount equal to 37.5% of your Deferred Pension revalued from the date you left the Scheme up to the date of your death, in the way described under Revaluation and Pension Increases on page 28.
+an amount equal to 50% of your Deferred Pension revalued from the date you left the Scheme up to the date of your death, in the way described under Revaluation and Pension Increases above.

-(If you marry/re-marry after leaving service and your spouse is more than 5 years younger than you a reduction of 0.2% to the spouse's pension for each complete month in excess of 5 years will be made.
-Moreover, in case of post-leaving marriages, a spouse will only become eligible for a pension if your marriage has been at least of one year's duration at the date of your death and you are not judicially separated.)
+(If you marry/re-marry/enter into a registered civil partnership after leaving service and your spouse/civil partner is more than 5 years younger than you a reduction of 0.2% to the spouse's/civil partner's pension for each complete month in excess of 5 years will be made.
+Moreover, in case of post-leaving marriages/civil partnerships, a spouse/civil partner will only become eligible for a pension if your marriage/civil partnership has been at least of one year's duration at the date of your death and you are not judicially separated.)